MX record values

 Here are the values to use in your domain's DNS settings to configure MX records for Google Apps.
 Each record points to a Google mail server.
 Note important details below about setting mail server Priorities.

 You enter these values at your domain host, not in your Google Admin console.
-Note that some hosts use different labels for the name and value fields.
+Note that some hosts use different labels for the name and value fields, and many domain hosts also require a trailing period at the end of the server name.

 |Name/Host/Alias||Time to Live (TTL*)||Record Type||Priority||Value/Answer/Destination|